Keisean Nixon

-Early life and high school
+Early life

 Nixon grew up in Compton, California and attended Salesian High School in Los Angeles, where he ran track and played running back and cornerback on the football team.
 He missed a large portion of his senior season due to a broken collarbone.

 College career

 Nixon began his collegiate career at Arizona Western College.
 As a freshman, he made 36 tackles with five interceptions and four pass breakups and was named a second-team All-NJCAA All-American as a sophomore after intercepting six passes (two returned for touchdowns) with five pass breakups and two kicks returned for touchdowns.
 Nixon transferred to the University of South Carolina for the final two years of his NCAA eligibility.

 Nixon played mostly on special teams and as a reserve defensive back in his first season at South Carolina, playing in all 12 of the Gamecocks games with a fumble recovery and an interception.
 As a senior, Nixon started 11 games and led the team with nine passes broken up and finished third with 63 tackles.